 It is the most widespread pyrosome species.
 It is found in all oceans with the generally accepted range being between temperate latitudes of 50°S to 50°N.

 Thereby, up to around mid Vancouver Island, British Columbia is part of their range but they are usually much further offshore.
 It is only when wind and tides wash them onto beaches that more of us get to see them.
 The species already generated a lot of interest much further to the south when they were getting blown ashore in Oregon from October to December 2016.
 They were also being sighted far off BC’s coast in October.

-More recent reports on BC’s coast are beyond 52°N. This is certainly more unusual and indicative that there is likely a warm water mass carrying them further north.
+It was already unusual to see them off BC’s coast beyond 52°N in March.
+Now, in May 2017, they are being reported off Yakutat, Alaska, beyond 59°N. This is extremely unusual and is indicative that there must be a warm water mass carrying them further north.

 For those lucky enough to see them at night, pyrosomes bioluminesce with an intense, bright, blue-green light that can apparently last more than 10 seconds.
 Their bright lights inspired biologist T.H.
 Huxley to write in his1849 journal: “I have just watched the moon set in all her glory, and looked at those lesser moons, the beautiful Pyrosoma, shining like white hot cylinders in the water.”

 Pyrosoma are unique not only in how brilliant and sustained this bioluminescence is, but also because they are among the few marine organisms where light is made in response to light, not only in response to touch.
 Thereby, a wave of light passes from one individual in the colony to the next AND from colony to colony (Bowlby et al)!
 The light is believed to actually be made by bacteria living within the zooids.

 Oh to see that!